-If you are one of the thousands of people who are considering trading your sticks-and-bricks home for a full time RV adventure, these five tips will help make that transition a little easier.
+Are you one of the thousands of people dreaming of trading your sticks-and-bricks home for a full-time RV adventure?
+If so, these five tips will help make that transition a little easier.

 1. Take your time

 All major life changes can be stressful.
 Selling your home, changing all of your routines, leaving family, friends, and all your familiar activities for a life on the road is incredibly high on the life-stress scale, so you need to take your time as you prepare for this new lifestyle.

 There are thousands of details and logistical concerns that need to be managed before you walk out the door for the last time.
 You will need to decide where you want to call home.
 In other words, where will your “domicile” be?

 It could be in the state in which you currently reside, or it could be in a state with lower tax liabilities like Florida or South Dakota.
 Where you domicile is where your mail will be delivered.